unswsecsoc/constitution/README.md

       3.9.4 Treasurer
         a) To keep and maintain all club financial records;
         b) To hold cheque books, petty cash tins etc;
-        c) To keep the club informed of its financial position (at meetings, through regular e­mail reports, or regular newsletter;
+        c) To keep the club informed of its financial position (at meetings, through regular email reports, or regular newsletter;
         d) To carry out financial transactions as directed by the club management;
         e) To not lend money, under any circumstances to yourself, club members or other clubs;
         f) To always ensure that the records are up to date and in good order so that if they are otherwise unable to continue in that capacity someone else can easily take over;